At UEA, our staff enjoy a wide range of benefits.

-Competitive Rates of Pay
+Competitive rates of pay

 We operate a single pay spine for most members of staff with competitive rates of pay.
 This structure is adjusted annually in line with the national pay award.
 Grades for individual jobs are determined through the application of the Higher Education Role Analysis Scheme (HERA).
 We are an accredited Living Wage employer.

 Employees in Academic or Academic-related roles are auto-enrolled into USS, a defined benefit scheme.
-The University pays a monthly contribution of 21.1% of your salary into your pension.
-Employees receive tax relief on their 9.6% contribution with a lower rate of NI payable, and have the opportunity to make voluntary contributions.
+The University pays a monthly contribution of 21.4% of your salary into your pension.
+Employees receive tax relief on their 9.8% contribution with a lower rate of NI payable, and have the opportunity to make voluntary contributions.

-Employees in Support Staff categories are auto-enrolled into the GPP, a defined contribution scheme.
+Employees in support roles are auto-enrolled into the GPP, a defined contribution scheme.
 The scheme offers an affordable way for employees to build up a sum of money in a tax-efficient means to help support their retirement.
 The minimum monthly employee contribution is equivalent to 5% of qualifying earnings (inclusive of tax relief).
 The minimum employer contribution is set by the government as 3% but the University has elected to provide a minimum employer contribution of 1.5 times employee contribution (a minimum of 7.5%), up to a maximum employer contribution of 9%.

 Both schemes provide immediate life cover for your dependents, plus incapacity cover.

-Health and Wellbeing
+3. Health and wellbeing

 A purpose-built campus Medical Centre provides a full range of medical services for staff, students and the local community, including dental care.

 Sport is an integral part of community life at UEA for staff and students alike.
 We pride ourselves on being able to provide a wide-ranging programme of sporting, recreational and health promoting activities.
 Our Sportspark is the UK's biggest indoor sports centre, Employees are able to access the Sportspark for free, receiving discounted membership enabling you to take advantage of the Olympic sized swimming pool, fitness and aerobic centres, athletic track, climbing wall, gymnastics centre and various courts and pitches.